zopefoundation/zc.relationship/src/zc/relationship/README.txt

 manages Emily (OBJECT), a search for all those transitively managed by Ygritte will transpose Uther from OBJECT to SUBJECT and find that Uther manages Emily.
-Similarly, to find all transitive managers of Emily, Uther will change place from SUBJECT to OBJECT in the search.
+Similarly, to find all transitive managers of Emily, Uther will change place from SUBJECT to OBJECT in the search [#TransposingTransitiveQueriesFactory]_.

 The next three arguments, 'dumpRel', 'loadRel' and 'relFamily', have to do with the relationship tokens.
 The default values assume that you will